|

 Order and Factory Records, looking for

 a site for a club of their own.
-Others involved in the record company
+Others involved in

-took some persuading.
-There’s an episode in the film when
+an episode in the film when Martin Hannett

-Martin Hannett - New Order’s
+- New Order’s producer (and co-director

-he wanted to spend any spare cash on recording technology. |
+spend any spare cash on recording technology. |

 Late

-in 1981 Gretton and friends took a lease on an old yacht showroom
+in 1981 Gretton and friends took a lease on an old

-on Whitworth Street West in a semi-derelict part of town overlooked
+yacht showroom on Whitworth Street West in a semi-derelict

-by a rusting gas works.
-Making full use of the warehouse layout
+full use of the warehouse layout - the industrial

-Kelly set about designing the Hacienda, a very different
+set about designing the Hacienda, a very different

-place to most clubs in Britain with their sticky carpets and potted
+place to most clubs in Britain with their sticky carpets

-plants.
-The ‘Architectural Review’ called Ben Kelly’s
+and potted plants.
+The ‘Architectural Review’

-Hacienda a “pioneering interior”. |
+interior”. |

 Open

-from May 21st 1982, the Hacienda was a members-only club, open sometimes
+from May 21st 1982, the Hacienda was a members-only

-five or six nights a week.
-Bills weren’t getting paid and
+club, open sometimes five or six nights a week.
+Bills

-no money being made.
-Fortunately for the whole enterprise, New
+Fortunately for the whole enterprise, New Order

-Order had commercial success with 'Blue Monday';
+had commercial success with 'Blue Monday';

-the single spent 34 weeks in the charts in 1983 and became the biggest
+the single spent 34 weeks in the charts in 1983 and

-selling 12” record of the era.
-The band were persuaded to
+era.
+The band were persuaded to part with proceeds

-part with proceeds from their record sales to support the club’s
+from their record sales to support the club’s

 high losses. |